List of Reno 911! characters: Deputy Junior

 Junior has three brothers, who also wear sunglasses and have the same traits: Henry "Hank" Junior, Jr., from Panama City, Florida; Lance Corporal "Rooster" Junior, who serves in the U.S. Marine Corps, currently stationed in Tikrit, Iraq; and "Tater" Junior, from Sparks, Nevada.
 By season 7, he is married to a Korean woman, has a daughter, and his mother-in-law has moved into their house.

 Junior has been reprimanded at least twice for his pornography addiction, and is somewhat in denial about his problem.
-He is revealed to be Deputy Kimball's cousin.
-In Episode 3x01 (in which the characters are shown in jail) a swastika tattoo is seen on his chest (similar to the tattoo worn by Edward Norton's character in American History X), but in the 2007 film, he is seen shirtless and the tattoo is absent.
-At the beginning of season 3, Junior worked at a carnival, something he claims is his "dream job".
+He is revealed to be Kimball's cousin.
+At the beginning of season 3 (in which the characters are shown in jail) a swastika tattoo is seen on his chest (similar to the that worn by Edward Norton's character in American History X), but in the 2007 film, he is seen shirtless and the tattoo is absent.
+Before returning to the Reno Sheriff's Department, Junior worked at a carnival, something he claims is his "dream job".

 There are several running gags concerning Junior.
 The first is the "traffic stop": Junior pulls over a driver and is rendered unconscious or otherwise by an opening door or something falling off from the vehicle.
-Another running gag with Junior involves him stealing, or tampering with Lt.
-Dangle's unattended bicycle, much to Dangle's annoyance.
-The other running gags usually involve him being mauled by dogs, being electrocuted, catching on fire or falling, jumping or being thrown through or off of something, or otherwise incapacitated.
+Another involves him stealing or tampering with Dangle's unattended bicycle, much to Dangle's annoyance.
+The other gags usually involve him being mauled by dogs, being electrocuted, catching on fire or falling, jumping or being thrown through or off of something, or otherwise incapacitated.